Best Time to Visit Malaysia: Weather By Month and Season

 East Coast (Kuantan, Tioman, Redang and Perhentian Islands)

-From November to February, when the northeast monsoon hits, the east coast gets soaked in a torrent of rain.
-The rainy season here is Malaysia’s most intense, and unlike Penang or Langkawi where it’s somewhat tolerable, you’d be best to completely avoid the east coast during this time.
+From November to February, the northeast monsoon hits, and the East Coast gets soaked in a torrent of rain.
+The rainy season here is Malaysia’s most intense.
+Unlike Penang or Langkawi, where it’s somewhat tolerable, it’d be best to completely avoid the East Coast during this time.

 Redang Island